Italy Thirsts For Tourists As Country Reopens To Europe - UrduPoint

 "I am worried about the virus, but will take precautions", she said, such as always eating at outdoor tables in restaurants.

-Italy fears those who usually travel in by car, train or ferry may holiday elsewhere.

-Switzerland has warned citizens going to Italy they will be subject to "health measures" on their return.
-The country will open its borders with Germany, France and Austria on June 15, but not with Italy.

-Austria is lifting border restrictions from Thursday -- but again, not with Italy, described last week by Vienna's health minister as "still a hotspot".
+Austria is lifting restrictions at its land borders from Thursday -- but again, not with Italy, described last week by Vienna's health minister as "still a hotspot".

-Foreign Minister Luigi Di Maio has warned neighbours not to treat Italy "like a leper" and will Saturday visit Germany, Slovenia and Greece to persuade them Italy is safe.

-- 'Scared' - Lockdown had a devastating effect on Italy's tourism sector which amounts to some 13 percent of GDP.

 Only 40 of Rome's 1,200 hotels have reopened, the Corriere della Sera newspaper said, and just a dozen in Milan.